 How To Choose Where To Stay on Maui

 Need help deciding where to stay on Maui?
 Where are the most popular visitor areas on Maui?
 Is a “beachfront” resort the same thing as “oceanfront?”
 What’s the difference between a hotel and a condo, or a condo and a villa?
 Is it possible to rent a house for a week?
 What about a cottage or b&b?
 Deciding where to stay in Maui might be confusing at first, particularly if this is your first trip to the island.
 There are numerous options on Maui for location and type of accommodations.
 Here are some tips to help you select the perfect place to suit your own personal tastes, based on three key questions.

 DECIDING WHERE TO STAY ON MAUI

 What Region Do You Want to Stay In?

 There are six primary regions on Maui where visitor accommodations are readily available: West Maui, South Maui, Central Maui, North Shore, Upcountry, and East Maui.
 The two largest and most popular visitor destinations, offering the most accommodation options, are West Maui and South Maui–and within those two regions there are numerous other choices of towns, neighborhoods, and resort communities.
 (Check out my blogs on 8 Reasons Why You Should Stay in Kihei or Lahaina.)
-Some visitors, however, enjoy the more “off the beaten path” areas of Central Maui, North Shore, Upcountry, or East Maui.
+Some visitors, however, enjoy the more “off the beaten path” areas of Central Maui (like Maalaea), North Shore, Upcountry, or East Maui.
 For maps and an overview description of these regions to help you decide where to stay on Maui, see my guide to Maui’s Regions and Towns.

 What Type of Accommodations Do You Want?